kawogi/minetest/doc/compiling/README.md

 Library specific options:

-    CURL_DLL                        - Only if building with cURL on Windows; path to libcurl.dll CURL_INCLUDE_DIR                - Only if building with cURL; directory where curl.h is located CURL_LIBRARY                    - Only if building with cURL; path to libcurl.a/libcurl.so/libcurl.lib EXTRA_DLL                       - Only on Windows; optional paths to additional DLLs that should be packaged FREETYPE_INCLUDE_DIR_freetype2  - Directory that contains files such as ftimage.h FREETYPE_INCLUDE_DIR_ft2build   - Directory that contains ft2build.h
+    EXTRA_DLL                       - Only on Windows; optional paths to additional DLLs that should be packaged FREETYPE_INCLUDE_DIR_freetype2  - Directory that contains files such as ftimage.h FREETYPE_INCLUDE_DIR_ft2build   - Directory that contains ft2build.h